leon-gh/InputEvents/docs/EventJoystick.md

 #### `void setOuterBoundary(uint16_t width=100)`
 Set the outer boundary of the joystick.
 This is useful to 'trim' the corners of the joystick so you get the maximum position in a circumference rather than in the corners.

+#### `void enableAutoCalibrate(bool allow=true)`
+When enableAutoCalibrate is set to true (the default), will auto calibrate minValue and maxValue.
+This will be done even when input is disabled (ie no callbacks fired).
+Apllied to both x and y axis.

 All the [`EventAnalog` setup](EventAnalog.md#setup) methods are available for each axis via `myJoystick.x` and `myJoystick.y`.